 After Lexi and Danny Reed were married in 2015, they visited Panama City Beach, Florida, for their honeymoon.
 When they took a shell tour, the tour guide told them the best shells were a longer walk down the beach.
-As the two trudged through the sand, Lexi stopped a quarter of a mile into the hike feeling too winded and needing a rest.
+As the two trudged through the sand, Lexi stopped a quarter of a mile into the hike.
+She was too winded and needed a rest.
 At the time she weighed 485 pounds.

 “I wasn’t able to walk down the beach with my husband.”

 This was one of the reasons why the Reeds vowed to lose weight as a New Year’s resolution in January 2016.
 A year later, they shared their success with TODAY.
 By January 2017, Lexi had lost 236 pounds and Danny had lost 62 pounds (he started at 281 pounds).
 Throughout this year, Lexi, who is 5 feet 6 inches tall, lost an additional 69 pounds.
 Danny, who is 5 feet 8 inches tall, lost 27 pounds.

 At the end of 2017, Lexi weighed 180 pounds and Danny weighed 192.
 At the time, they told TODAY they both hoped to reach 175 pounds, a goal Lexi surpassed.
 She now weighs 173 pounds.